php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-fluent-str-start"></a>
 #### `start` {.collection-method}

-The `start` method adds a single instance of the given value to a string if it does not already start with that value:
+The `start` method adds a single instance of the given value to a string if it does not already start with the value:

     use Illuminate\Support\Str;